vacxozzy/TinyTurtleDirections/README.md

 <br>
 **Step 3: New Files**
-Create thre new files in this workspace.
+Create three new files in this workspace.
 Name these new files...

 * index.html
 * style.css